edoardottt/images/README.md

-Here I put images for other repositories.
+Here I put public images for other repositories.